 Eventually, progesterone levels drop, but estrogen continues to rise due to chemical exposure from poor food and weight gain.
 Excess fat can convert to estrogen.
 This woman is now estrogen dominant and probably not feeling great.
 Add to this the cosmetics she’s applying to her skin, the alcohol that’s congesting her liver, which is in charge of detoxing excess estrogens (if it can’t perform that duty, the estrogens back in into the system and aren’t excreted), the environmental pollutants and pesticides she’s in contact with, and the lack of sleep (which raises cortisol), and we’ve got a hormone imbalance.

 This cycle is exacerbated when a woman takes hormonal birth control pills, which artificially elevate estrogen levels and suppress progesterone to prevent pregnancy.
+Many women taking HRT that isn’t properly monitored may also experience estrogen dominance post-menopause.

 How to Rebalance Your Hormones and Prevent Estrogen Dominance